kubaau/rtx2lua/README.md

 should be changed to:
 `        rttr:GetWorld():AddStaticObject(127, 48, 561, 0xFFFF, 2)`
 Again, this is because the original script is wrong.
 In S2, due to an incorrect order of arguments for !MET_SET_MAP_ELEMENT, instead of activating the gate, a rock is placed in the middle of water north of the player's starting HQ.

+### FANpaign campaign chapter `II Die Verbannung` (MISSIONS_fanpaign/MIS_0001.RTX)

+Map header says there is just one player while the script add several more.